 Her assailants are a group of two Poliwags and two Poliwhirls, one of which is Rocky.
 The reason that she hasn't reported back to camp is obvious, as the Poliwhirls have stolen and broken her Ranger Stylus; it's being tossed between the Pokémon.
-She'll ask for their help dealing with the Poliwhirls.
-If asked she'll explain that she followed the footprints downstream and ended up going in circles until this group jumped her.
+She'll ask for their help dealing with them.
+If asked, she'll explain that she followed the footprints downstream and ended up going in circles until this group jumped her.
 Her Combusken won't be much help because of its typing.

-The Poliwhirls also split off to play with the

-party.
-They'll try to grab anything that isn't tied down, as harmless nuisances.
+The Poliwhirls also split off to play with the party.
+They'll try to grab anything that isn't tied down.
 Their leader, Rocky, is the one the players have to appeal to if they want this to stop.
-As soon as anyone starts to fight, though, the Poliwhirls will freeze, then jump into the river and swim away, still holding any items they stole.
-Kayla needs her stylus back!
+As soon as anyone starts to be aggressive, though, the Poliwhirls will freeze, then jump into the river and swim away, still holding any items they stole.
+The chase is on!
+This is a competition encounter, where the PCs will race to get more Hits than the Polis.
+Each Pokémon or trainer and Pokémon team should get two rolls before the chase ends, taking turns.
+At the end of the rolls, the team with most Hits succeeds.
+Critical Hits should give Hits toward the count and a chance to modify the Arena.
+To give the players an edge, have there be one less Poli than the total player count.
+The difficulty can be tweaked by adding more.